perseusrealdeal/TheTechnologicalTree/README.md

 # In brief > Idea to use, the Why

-> This is the Xcode 10.1 project configured to make easy start for developing macOS app.
+> This is the Xcode 10.1 project configured to make easy start for developing macOS app.<br/>
 > [CHANGELOG](/CHANGELOG.md) for details.

 # Build system requirements